MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

     overwrite=TRUE)
 ~~~~

 Running this command refreshes the airXdfData data source object.

-> [!Note]
-> If you are using R Client, omit *rowsPerRead* and load all data into memory.
-[Data chunking](#chunking) using persisted data on disk is not supported in R Client.
-Since this particular data set is not particular large, use of blocks is just for illustration.

 Metadata for the new object reflects the allocation of rows among 3 blocks and conversion of string-to-numeric data for both ArrDelay and DayOfWeek.

-    > rxGetInfo(airXdfData, getVarInfo = TRUE)
-    File name: C:\Users\TEMP\airExample.xdf
-    Number of observations: 6e+05
-    Number of variables: 3
-    Number of blocks: 3
-    Compression type: zlib
+    > rxGetInfo(airXdfData)
     Variable information:
     Var 1: ArrDelay
 	       702 factor levels: 6 -8 -2 1 -14 ...
 451 430 597 513 432